EndingCredits/json2vec/README.md

 `uci_test.py` and `uci_test_v2.py` can be run with command line arguments for single runs.

 The data in `uci_data` is the same data as downloaded from the UCI repository, however, some files have been reformatted to enable easy loading.
-All rebalancing, and conversion to both JSON and feature vector formats.
+All rebalancing, and conversion to both JSON and feature vector formats are done on-the-fly via the `datasets.py` script.

 Experiment code for reinforcement learning code will be included at a later date.